This date paste recipe uses very few simple ingredients and is the perfect healthy sweetener. It can be used in so many ways and is so easy!

 Ingredients

-If you’re going to be adding the date paste to a recipe, all you need are dates and water.
+I make date paste in two main ways, for recipes and to eat on it's own.
+If you're going to be adding the date paste to a recipe, all you need are dates and water.

 However, if you’re enjoying it raw, like as a spread, you’ll need the following ingredients: